wlsf82/gitlab-cypress/README.md

 Run `npm run test:api` to run only the API tests in headless mode.

-And run `npm run test:gui` to run only the GUI tests in headless mode.
+Run `npm run test:gui` to run only the GUI tests in headless mode.

 ### Interactive mode